waku-org/specs/standards/core/rln-contract.md

 ## Implementation Suggestions

+### Membership Set Implementation

+The membership set MAY be implemented as a Merkle tree, such as an [Incremental Merkle Tree](https://zkkit.pse.dev/modules/_zk_kit_imt.html) (IMT).

+### Choosing Which _Expired_ Memberships to Reuse

+When registering a new membership, the contract needs to decide which _Expired_ memberships, if any, to reuse.
+The criteria for this selection can vary depending on the implementation.

+Key considerations include:
+- To minimize gas costs, it's better to reuse a single high-rate membership rather than multiple low-rate ones.
+- To encourage timely deposit withdrawals, it's better to reuse memberships that have been _Expired_ for a long time.

+### Considerations for User-facing Applications

 User-facing applications SHOULD suggest one or more rate limits (tiers) to simplify user selection among the following RECOMMENDED options:
 - `20` messages per epoch as low-tier;
 - `200` messages per epoch as mid-tier;
 - `600` messages per epoch as high-tier.

-User-facing applications SHOULD save membership expiration dates in a local keystore during registration, and notify the user when their membership is about to expire.
+User-facing applications SHOULD save membership expiration timestamps in a local keystore during registration, and notify the user when their membership is about to expire.

 ## Q&A